jxmesito/Pen-Testing-Live-Targets/README.md

 Vulnerability #1: Username Enumeration

-Description: When you log in, we can tell if a username exists in the database by the font change.
++ When you log in, we can tell if a username exists in the database by the font change.
 If the username is valid, it becomes bold.
 If it's invalid, it stays normal.

 <img src="green-vuln1.gif">